giraud/reasonml-idea-plugin/README.md

 Advanced features, like syntax error highlighting or type annotations require the installation of [Bucklescript](https://bucklescript.github.io/).

-Bucklescript has an excellent support of Windows.

-Note: To edit your `idea[64].vmoptions` you can do it from the console, or via the menu `help > Edit Custom VM Options`.

-Note: Make sure `"namespace": false` is set in `bsconfig.json` to enable inferred types hints in editor.
+> Make sure `"namespace": false` is set in `bsconfig.json` to enable inferred types hints in the editor.

 ### Local installation